 React-ish iOS Apps: A Tutorial

-Update 3/8/2019 Well WWDC and SwiftUI meant this article aged rather badly!
-Yes Marzipan (now Catalyst) was just a UIKit on the Mac, but something else, SwiftUI, is an actual React-ish UI framework.
-Interestingly it also comes with Combine (an Rx style Reactive programming framework).
-Of course Apple kind of pretends none of the existing stuff is out there, quite ridiculous given how many years behind they are on this stuff.
+Update 3/8/2019 Well, WWDC and SwiftUI meant this article aged rather badly!
+Yes, Marzipan (now Catalyst) was just UIKit on the Mac, but something else, SwiftUI, is an actual React-ish UI framework.
+Interestingly, it also comes with Combine (an Rx-style reactive programming framework).
+Of course, Apple kind of pretends none of the existing stuff is out there, which is quite ridiculous given how many years behind they are on this stuff.

-Unfortunately the new frameworks are iOS 13+, MacOS 10.15+ i.e. they don't run on anything currently out there.
-This is typical for Apple, but disappointing, as for 'enterprise' development it means this framework is basically irrelevant for the next two and a bit years.
+Unfortunately, the new frameworks are iOS 13+ and macOS 10.15+, i.e., they don't run on anything currently out there.
+This is typical for Apple but disappointing, as for 'enterprise' development, it means this framework is basically irrelevant for the next two and a bit years.
 (The Android equivalent, Jetpack Compose does not have this limitation.)
-So what to do in the mean time?
+So, what to do in the meantime?
 Probably you should look into React Native or Flutter.
 Both will allow you to do modern UI programming on iOS today.

 React-ish iOS Apps: A Tutorial

-Going from modern web frontend (or React Native or Flutter) to native iOS (or MacOS) app work means travelling back in time, from quasi-functional, clean separation of state and views via components (or 'Widgets') and the possibility of a Model-View-Update structure to something a lot more imperative.
+Going from modern web frontends (or React Native or Flutter) to native iOS (or macOS) app work means traveling back in time—from quasi-functional, clean separation of state and views via components (or 'widgets') and the possibility of a Model-View-Update structure, to something a lot more imperative.
 In iOS we typically have to take care of state transitions manually.
-This doesn't allow for composition and scales dreadfully.
-(Yes, you can take a quarter step into the future with Reactive approaches, MV-VM or whatever but these add masses of complexity and yet can't deliver anything like the dynamicism, flexibility and clarity of a React-ish approach).
-Out of the box, iOS UI frameworks are several years behind the state of the art elsewhere.
+This approach doesn't allow for composition and scales dreadfully.
+(Yes, you can take a quarter step into the future with reactive approaches, MVVM, or whatever, but these add masses of complexity and yet can't deliver anything like the dynamism, flexibility, and clarity of a React-ish approach).
+Out of the box, iOS UI frameworks are several years behind the state-of-the-art elsewhere.

-Initial rumours of Project Marzipan suggested this might be addressed with a modern, cross platform React-ish UI framework.
-Disappointingly the reality appears to be a fairly crude port of UIKit to MacOS.
-So what to do if you want to do modern UI development on mobile.
-Well the real answer is probably to use React Native or Flutter.
-They are pretty great, and mean you can deliver to both major platforms from one almost entirely shared code base.
+Initial rumors of Project Marzipan suggested this might be addressed with a modern, cross-platform, React-ish UI framework.
+Disappointingly, the reality appears to be a fairly crude port of UIKit to macOS.
+So, what to do if you want to do modern UI development on mobile?
+Well, the real answer is probably to use React Native or Flutter.
+They are pretty great and mean you can deliver to both major platforms from one almost entirely shared codebase.

 Let's get started.